Cindy Chang, MD

 Dr. Chang attended The Ohio State University for her undergraduate and medical school education, and then completed her residency in Family Medicine at UCLA before returning to OSU for her fellowship in Sports Medicine.

-Dr. Chang will be seeing patients in the East Bay and in San Francisco, and will continue her role at Cal as one of the team physicians.
+Dr. Chang sees patients in the East Bay and in San Francisco, and will continue her role at Cal as one of the team physicians.
 She serves as Co-Director of the UCSF-Benioff Children's Hospital Oakland Sports Concussion Program.

 Dr. Chang's primary practice is at the UCSF Orthopaedic Institute on the Mission Bay Campus in San Francisco; she also holds clinics at UCSF Berkeley Outpatient Clinic, UCSF Benioff Children's Hospital Oakland and UCSF Benioff Children's Hospital Walnut Creek.